memagu/curricula-vitae/output/software_engineer/Melker_Widén_CV.md

 - Aug 2024 – May 2029
 - Currently pursuing an integrated Bachelor's and Master's program in Computer Engineering, leading to a Civilingenjör (Master of Science in Engineering)

-## Anna Whitlocks gymnasium (Anna Whitlock's high school), High School Diploma in Natural Sciences - Life Science profile
+## Anna Whitlocks gymnasium, High School Diploma in Natural Sciences - Life Science profile

 - Aug 2021 – May 2023
 - Grades: 21.56/22.5 merit points.
-- Nominated participant, Molecular Frontiers symposium: A Nano Focus on Quantum Material, 2022.
 - Awarded a prestigious stipend, recognizing the top 3 of over 700 graduates for exceptional analytical abilities, teamwork, and other key strengths.
+- Selected participant at Molecular Frontiers symposium: A Nano Focus on Quantum Material, November 2022.

 # Experience